tjmora/g-font/README.md

 This will help you try different Google Fonts without needing to generate stylesheet URLs every time you change your fonts.
 The stylesheet URLs are automatically-generated while on you're on a development environment (A little more steps are needed for production environment).
-If used with Typescript, your code editor's IntelliSense will limit you to valid font names, valid weights and styles for each font, and valid variation setting for each font.
+If used with Typescript, your code editor's code completion system can guide you to valid font names, valid weights, valid styles and valid variation settings for each font.

 ## Installation